-Atlas Biomed is a UK-based health testing company that aims to provide unique insights into your health and well-being.
-Their services include information about your genetic predisposition for diseases, carrier risk status, and nutritional profile, all accessible through a personalized health dashboard.
+Headquartered in the UK, Atlas Biomed offers health tests designed to provide in-depth insights into your disease risk, carrier status, and nutritional needs, all accessible through a personalized health dashboard.

 Overall, it’s a good test.
 The report covers various aspects of your health and provides interesting wellness information.
 However, it doesn’t give you any actionable tips or insights on what to do next.
 For example, LetsGetChecked provides 24/7 consultations with medical professionals, so you can always get support on your health journey.

 Atlas Biomed presents two types of tests: a DNA test and a microbiome test.
 For this review, I chose the DNA test.
 Atlas Biomed ships to 14 countries including the UK, Germany, The Netherlands, Italy, Turkey, Russia, and Japan.
 It’s noteworthy that they do not ship to the United States, which may be a drawback for interested customers there.

 With the DNA test, you can learn all about your genetic predisposition for certain health conditions, your physical traits and behaviors, nutritional needs, and ancestry.
 You also get full carrier risk screening to determine whether you carry genetic variants for diseases.

 What’s included with the DNA test:

 - Genetic predisposition for 20 diseases and conditions, such as obesity, high blood pressure, and Parkinson’s disease